 Leslie A. Brueckner

 Leslie A. Brueckner is a Senior Attorney at Public Justice, where she specializes in cutting-edge appellate litigation in the state and federal courts, with a focus on access-to-justice issues.
 A magna cum laude graduate of Harvard Law School and summa cum laude graduate of U.C.
 Berkeley, Leslie’s current areas of practice include class actions, constitutional law, federal preemption, mass torts, consumer rights, personal jurisdiction, and combating court secrecy.
-She just celebrated her 25th anniversary with Public Justice.
+She recently celebrated her 25th anniversary with Public Justice.